PXL-Systems-Advanced/dnslab/README.md

-# dnslab

-# Systems Advanced: DNS Server
+# Systems Advanced: DNS Server Lab
-# DNS Lab

-This repository contains the configuration files to set up a lab environment for practicing DNS Server with containers.
+This repository contains the configuration files to set up a lab environment for practicing DNS Server with Docker containers.

-The lab consists of one container and a compose file to launch....
+The lab consists of one container and a compose file to set up the environment.

 ## Setup Instructions